 Figure 5.5 - Left: Or after highlighting the Focus Mode icon on the i Menu, turn the rear Main Command Dial to view and change the setting.
-Right: If you assign one of the Fn Buttons to the "Focus Mode/AF-Area Mode" option, you can press that button and turn the Command Dials to view and change those settings on the rear Monitor or in the
+Right: If you assign one of the Fn Buttons to the "Focus Mode/AF-Area Mode" option, you can press that button and turn the Command Dials to view and change those settings on the rear Monitor or in the Viewfinder.

-Viewfinder.
 Use the rear Main Command Dial to change the Focus Mode, as indicated on the screen.

-Single-Servo AF (AF-S)
+Single AF (AF-S)

 Use this mode when your subject is stationary, or is still and not going to move.
 It can also be used if your subject is not going to move very much, or if the distance between you and the subject is not going to change between the time you lock focus, recompose, and take the shot.
 Lock focus on the subject by half-pressing the Shutter Button (or pressing and holding the AF-ON Button) and recompose if necessary.
 This mode can even be used for moving people or subjects if you quickly take the shot after establishing or locking focus.
-When using AF-S, you can select from these AF-Area Modes: Pinpoint AF where you select a small focus point, Single-Point AF where you select a focus point, Wide-Area AF (S) or Wide-Area AF (L) where you select a focus area, or Auto-Area AF where the camera selects the AF Point(s) for you.
-The Auto-Area AF Focus Mode can also take advantage of face-detection AF.
-For still subjects, I suggest you nearly always select an individual Single AF point and position it at the subject, so that the camera autofocuses exactly where you want it to.
+When using AF-S, you can select from these AF-Area Modes: Pinpoint AF where you select a small focus point, Single-Point AF where you select a focus point, Wide-Area AF (S) or Wide-Area AF (L), (L-people), or (L-animals) where you select a focus area, or Auto-Area AF, Auto-Area AF (people) or (animals), where the camera selects the AF Point(s) for you.
+The Wide-area AF and Auto-Area AF Focus Mode with people and animal detection will also take advantage of face and eye detection, and will select a face or eyes within that area.
+For still subjects, I suggest you nearly always select an individual Single-Point AF point and position it at the subject, so that the camera autofocuses exactly where you want it to.
+Or when photographing people and animals, take advantage of the face and eye detection area modes, then ensure that the camera is focusing on the desired face or eye before taking the photo.